-Thus the Weyl scalar $\psi_{4}$ in the Newtonian limit indeed yields the appropriate tidal response function $F_{lm}$ derived earlier through the Newtonian potential and hence provides the way forward for defining a gauge invariant tidal response function.
-It is worth mentioning that the definition of the tidal response function in terms of the Weyl scalar is indeed relativistically invariant, but is dependent on the spacetime foliation.
-This is because the Weyl scalar depends on the choice of the tetrad vectors, any change in the tetrad vectors is going to modify $\psi_{4}$.
-While, for a fixed choice of the tetrad vectors, $\psi_{4}$ does not depend on the choice of the coordinates.
-However, the response function depends on the asymptotic fall-off behavior of the $\psi_4$, which for generic coordinate transformations are going to be retained, and in this sense, the tidal response function is gauge invariant.
-In the subsequent section, we will highlight the key steps in deriving the tidal response function from the Weyl scalar, which in turn will pave the way for defining the tidal Love number of black holes under an external tidal field.
-As we will demonstrate later, there are several issues in the present definition of the tidal Love number, when applied to black holes, and this can lead to ambiguities in its definition.
+Thus, the Weyl scalar $\psi_{4}$ in the Newtonian limit indeed yields the appropriate tidal response function $F_{lm}$ derived earlier through the Newtonian potential and hence provides the way forward for defining a gauge-invariant tidal response function.
+It is worth mentioning that the definition of the tidal response function in terms of the Weyl scalar is indeed relativistically invariant, but it is dependent on the spacetime foliation.
+This is because the Weyl scalar depends on the choice of the tetrad vectors; any change in the tetrad vectors is going to modify $\psi_{4}$, while for a fixed choice of the tetrad vectors, $\psi_{4}$ does not depend on the choice of the coordinates.
+However, the response function depends on the asymptotic falloff behavior of $\psi_4$, which for generic coordinate transformations is going to be retained, and in this sense, the tidal response function is gauge invariant.
+In the subsequent section, we will highlight the key steps in deriving the tidal response function from the Weyl scalar, which in turn will pave the way for defining the tidal Love numbers of black holes under an external tidal field.
+As we will demonstrate later, there are several issues in the present definition of the tidal Love numbers, when applied to black holes, and this can lead to ambiguities in its definition.